Tiunchik/jenkins_docker_tips/README.md

   restart: unless-stopped
 ```

-### Modifying agent configuration

-Edit the JSON payload in `entrypoint.sh` to customize:
-- Number of executors
-- Remote file system path
-- Labels
-- Work directory settings

 ## License

 This project is provided as-is for educational and development purposes.

 ## Credits

-This project was created and maintained using **Qwen3-Coder-Next** AI assistant.
+This project was created with the help of and, at the same time, in spite of the efforts of the AI assistant **Qwen3-Coder-Next** :)